RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Preliminaries: Positional Encodings

 \subsection{Limitations of Existing Methods}

-In Fig.~\ref{fig:teasor}, we illustrate four desirable properties for positional encodings in multiview transformers: \textbf{(1)} $SE(3)$ invariance, \textbf{(2)} uniqueness, \textbf{(3)} geometry-adaptiveness, and \textbf{(4)} multi-frequency similarity.
+In Fig.~\ref{fig:teasor}, we illustrate four desirable properties for positional encodings in multi-view transformers: \textbf{(1)} $SE(3)$ invariance, \textbf{(2)} uniqueness, \textbf{(3)} geometry-adaptiveness, and \textbf{(4)} multi-frequency similarity.
 While standard RoPE supports multi-frequency encoding, it is not $SE(3)$ invariant.
-The camera-based relative encodings~\cite{cape, gta, prope} satisfy $SE(3)$ invariance, but cannot perform multi-frequency encodings.
-GTA and PRoPE compensate for this by including the standard 2D RoPE based on patch indices $(u,v)$.
+The camera-based relative encodings~\cite{cape,gta,prope} satisfy $SE(3)$ invariance, but cannot perform multi-frequency encodings.
+GTA and PRoPE compensate for this by including standard 2D RoPE based on patch indices $(u,v)$.
 This hybrid design, however, still does not incorporate frequencies for the camera and also breaks the uniqueness property.
 As illustrated in Fig.~\ref{fig:teasor}~(d), if the same image patch is viewed across different overlapping images, its patch indices $(u,v)$ will change, resulting in a different positional encoding.
-Furthermore, these prior methods lack explicit geometry-adaptiveness, and the computed encodings cannot vary with the underlying 3D scene structure (Fig.~\ref{fig:teasor}~(c)).
+Furthermore, these prior methods lack explicit geometry adaptiveness, and the computed encodings cannot vary with the underlying 3D scene structure (Fig.~\ref{fig:teasor}~(c)).

-Towards designing a method satisfying all the desirable properties shown in Fig.~\ref{fig:teasor}, we propose \ours, a relative positional encoding satisfying all four desiderata introduced previously for multi-view attention.
-We begin by defining a ray-based position representation (Sec.~\ref{sec:ours-rays}), and formulate relative encoding via projection onto the query frame (Sec.~\ref{sec:ours-rel}).
-We then introduce expected RoPE encoding to address 3D ambiguity (Sec.~\ref{sec:ours-uncertainty}), and finally show how \ours~extends to inputs with known depths (Sec.~\ref{sec:ours-rgbd}).
+We propose \ours, a relative positional encoding that satisfies all four desiderata introduced previously for multi-view attention.
+We begin by defining a ray-based position representation (Sec.~\ref{sec:ours-rays}) and formulate relative encoding via projection onto the query frame (Sec.~\ref{sec:ours-rel}).
+We then introduce expected RoPE encoding to address depth ambiguity (Sec.~\ref{sec:ours-uncertainty}) and finally show that \ours{} can be implemented efficiently, with runtime comparable to baselines (Sec.~\ref{sec:ours-efficiency}).